vinfreecs/genga/docs/Files.rst

 See :ref:`CollisionTshift`.

 In this file are listed the details of the backtraced collisions between particle i and j.
-The collision time shift option can be set by the :literal:`Collision Time Shift` argument in the :literal:`param.dat` file.
+The collision time shift option can be set by the :literal:`Collision Time Shift` argument in the :ref:`param.dat<ParamFile>` file.
 This file is only created when :literal:`Collision Time Shift` is used.
 The file contains the following columns::